hasktorch/hasktorch/README.md

 ## Build Instructions

-Due to the aten shared library and use of new cabal functionality with backpack, the setup process can be a bit more involved than a typical haskell library.
+Due to the aten library and use of new cabal functionality with backpack, the setup process can be a bit more involved than a typical haskell library.
 Don't hesitate to reach out to the development team for questions or issues with getting setup (see Contributing below).

 Currently hasktorch only supports OSX and Linux builds because these are what the development team works on -- if you would like to add *BSD or Windows support, please let us know!